-The complex and often confusing multiplicity of standards, especially between federal, state and territory legislative systems, also reduces efficiencies.
-The most efficient way be heavily modified to capture the latest legislative changes.
+One of the biggest inefficiencies in procurement of works are the contracts used.
+There is a tendency to use old contracts that have been tested in the courts, as everyone is familiar with their workings.
+However, these contracts must be heavily modified to capture the latest legislative changes.
 The multitude of different contracts available is enormous, but they are rarely left unamended, even if they are currently compliant.
 Each project team may want to create their own special contract, but few projects are unique.
 By using a single suite of contracts through the country, we would realise significant efficiencies, which would, in turn, lead to lower tender prices and shorter procurement periods.